vitkl/SpaceJam/notebooks/README.md

 - This notebook constructs an anndata object from the provided NanostringWTA data.

 #### 01 ::
-- Here we estimate cell type gene expression signature.
+- Here we estimate cell type gene expression signatures from a public single-cell RNAseq dataset (Stewart et al. 2019).
 In the "01_cell2location_estimating_signatures.ipynb" notebook we use our Negative Binomial regression model to perform this task.
 We introduced this model in the recent cell2location preprint (Kleshchevnikov et al. 2020).
 In the "01_spatialDecon_estimating_signatures.ipynb" notebook we simply calculate the average gene expression across one cell type and use this later for the SpatialDecon algorithm.

 #### 02 ::
--
+- These two notebooks map celltypes to the nanostring WTA data.a

 #### 03 ::
 -